-One of the often talked about risks associated with flying is Deep Vein Thrombosis (DVT).
-Since DVT and varicose veins are both conditions affecting veins and poor circulation, people often worry that their varicose veins may increase their chances of developing DVT whle flying.
+One of the most often talked about risks associated with flying is Deep Vein Thrombosis (DVT).
+Since DVT and varicose veins both affect veins and poor circulation, people often worry that their varicose veins may increase their chances of developing DVT whle flying.

 Deep Vein Thrombosis is a very different condition to varicose veins.
 Varicose veins are damaged surface veins, and any clots that occur here will be small and unlikely to present a risk to your health.
 DVT, however, is a condition where a bigger clot or clots develop in the deep veins of the legs.
 This becomes particularly dangerous if the clot begins to move, especially if towards the lungs as this can block the blood vessels in the lungs and cause a Pulmonary Embolism, a potentially life-threatening condition.